alihussainog/python-capstone-lab-5/README.md

 4. **Visualization Dashboard**
    - Line chart for daily consumption trend.
    - Bar chart for average weekly usage per building.
-# Campus Energy Dashboard – Yash Verma
+# Campus Energy Dashboard – Ali Hussain

 This project is my Capstone Assignment for the course **Programming for Problem Solving using Python**.
 The main idea of the project is to study the electricity consumption of different campus buildings and generate useful insights through data analysis and visualizations.